 Mistral hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Mistral Hops
+Origin and Geneology of the Mistral Hop

 Developed by the Comptoir Agricole breeding program in Alsace, France.
 Released to the US in 2019.

 Mistral is a dual-purpose hop that can be used in all hop additions throughout the brewing process.

 When it is used in the kettle, the bitterness of the Mistral hop is very clean and sweet and not harsh.
 It is completely unique with a character that would be impossible to replicate without blending multiple varieties.
 It has a melon and citrus-like character and also can have a Muscat grape or wine-like character and even a hint of pear.
 Ideal for late additions and dry hopping.

 These are the common ranges that we've seen with Mistral hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.

 Alpha acids are the main source of bitterness in beer.
 Longer boil times will result in isomerization of more alpha acids leading to increased bitterness.
 Learn more »